vvenla/trumponator/files/suvidiary.md

 Some ideas/questions to proceed after the raw data is collected for further analysis:
 1) data imputation -since the twitter/stock market data is quite large i don't feel it is necessary to replace missing/strange values.
 Just delete those from the sample data set.
 2) Sampling - it would be good to develop sampling method for selecting the sample data set (for test and train data sets).
-Python code to be created
+However it is difficult to get enough tweets for the analysis so all the tweets are used as training/test data.
 3) Data wrangling - methods used in this course.
 Python code to be created.
-4) Data classification - classifying method?
-Range of the classes?
-Python code to be created.
+4) Data classification - classifying method NLP (Fast text is used).
+Range of the classes (-1,+1),(-3,...,+3),(up,down)?
 5) Machine learning	- Fast Text for training based on train data
 6) Summarization - power point slides
 7) Visualizing -animated line graph of the stock market after the test data tweets.
 Python code to be created, examples can be found in web.